 Expecting accidents reminds you not give him grief when they happen.
 You’re also more likely to suggest wearing undies when you’re not afraid of potential accidents.

 Get more tips on handling potty training accidents.

 8. Wait a week if your child is hesitant

 If at any time your child feels upset about the process, postpone it for a week.

 Potty training should not feel like punishment.
 He might feel anxious or cautious, but he should also look forward to it.
 If at any time he cries or you feel like you’re forcing him, stop.
 Wait a week, then try again.

 And most important…

 This isn’t about you.
 Deadlines or expectations of when your child should be potty trained add to the pressure.
-Instead, accept your child’s timeline.
+Instead, accept his timeline.

-Feeling stressed can translate to a power struggle between you two.
+Feeling stressed can lead to a power struggle between you two.
 And when that happens, he’ll feel less inclined to use the potty when he knows it’s such a hot topic.
-The thing holding him back wouldn’t even be his own developmental stages.
-It’d be how potty training has become a contested issue.
+The thing holding him back wouldn’t even be his own developmental stages—it’d be how potty training has become a contested issue.

 I’ve potty trained both ways: over the weekend and over several months.
 The result?
-All three kids now use the potty.
+All three kids learned to use the potty.